Azure/azure-rest-api-specs/documentation/openapi-authoring-automated-guidelines.md

 ### <a name="R4000-4" />R4000 DescriptionAndTitleMissing
 **Output Message**: {0} lacks 'description' and 'title' property.
 Consider adding a 'description'/'title' element.
 Accurate description/title is essential for maintaining reference documentation.

-**Description**: The definition must have atleast one of the property - description/title.
+**Description**: The definition must have at least one of the properties - description/title.

-**Why the rule is important**: This will ensure that the definition is well documented.
+**Why the rule is important**: Appropriate documentation could not be generated without the 'description'/'title' property.

-**How to fix the violation**: For each definition, provide atleast one of the property - description/title.
+**How to fix the violation**: For each definition, provide atleast one of the properties - description/title.

 Links: [Index](#index) | [Error vs. Warning](#error-vs-warning) | [Automated Rules](#automated-rules) | [RPC](#rpc-violations): [Errors](#rpc-errors) or [Warnings](#rpc-warnings) | [SDK](#sdk-violations): [Errors](#sdk-errors) or [Warnings](#sdk-warnings)